mautic/developer-documentation-new/docs/rest_api/users.rst

      - ID of the Role to assign to the User - **required**
    * - ``position``
      - string
-     - User's job position or title
+     - User job position or title
    * - ``timezone``
      - string
-     - User's timezone preference - **required**
+     - User timezone preference - **required**
    * - ``locale``
      - string
-     - User's language or locale preference - **required**
+     - User language or locale preference - **required**
    * - ``signature``
      - string
-     - User's Email signature - in HTML
+     - User Email signature - in HTML

 Response
 ========